Rang Mahal (TV series)

 Rang Mahal (Urdu: رنگ محل) is a 2021 Pakistani romantic drama serial that first aired on 24 July 2021 on Geo Entertainment.
-It is produced by Abdullah Kadwani and Asad Qureshi under the banner of production house 7th Sky Entertainment.
+It is produced by Abdullah Kadwani and Asad Qureshi under the banner of 7th Sky Entertainment.
 It is written by Shafia Khan and directed by Zahid Mehmood.
 It stars Humayoun Ashraf, Ali Ansari, Sehar Khan and Aruba Mirza.

 Plot

-Hailing from a middle-class family, Mahapara is a young, confident and beautiful girl who along with her family lives in a servant quarter provided by Fazal Ali for whom Mahapara's father works as a secretary for many years.
+Hailing from a middle-class family, Mahpara is a young, confident and beautiful girl who along with her family lives in a servant quarter provided by Fazal Ali for whom Mahpara's father works as a secretary for many years.

 On the other hand, Rayed is a handsome young man and being the youngest son of Fazal Ali is beloved of his family.
-Despite the class differences between Mahapara and Rayed, both of them chooses to fall in love with each other at a different time in their lives.
-The mutual feelings between Rayed and Mahapara draw them closer however realities keep them apart.
-After suffering irreparable loss and stain on her character, Mahapara chooses to fight for herself and her family however years later, fate intervenes and hands Mahapara and Rayed a second chance.
+Despite the class differences between Mahpara and Rayed, both of them chooses to fall in love with each other at a different time in their lives.
+The mutual feelings between Rayed and Mahpara draw them closer however realities keep them apart.
+After suffering irreparable loss and stain on her character, Mahpara chooses to fight for herself and her family.
+Years later, fate intervenes and hands Mahpara and Rayed a second chance.